OpenMDAO/dymos/mkdocs/docs/features/phases/variables.md

 {{ embed_options('dymos.phase.options.ControlOptionsDictionary', '###Options for Control Variables') }}

+Control values are connected to the ODE using the `targets` argument.
+The values of this argument obey the same rules as those for states.

+The control first and second derivatives w.r.t. time may also be connected to the ODE.
+First derivatives of controls in Dymos assume the name `<control_name>_rate`.
+Second derviatives of controls in Dymos assume the name `<control_name>_rate2`.
+Control rates are automatically connected if a top-level input of the ODE is named `<control_name>_rate` or `<control_name>_rate2`.
+These variables are available in the timeseries output as `timeseries.control_rates.<control_name>_rate` and `timeseries.control_rates.<control_name>_rate2`, respectively.

 ## Polynomial Controls

 Sometimes it can be easier to optimize a problem by reducing the freedom in the controls.